Royal Queens / Textiles at the WG on Cottage

 and reinforce cultural narratives.

-quilt pattern is unique to African Americans, Alabama and the woman slaves of
+Pine Burr Quilt Pattern variation has a three-dimensional look.
+This quilt pattern is unique to African Americans, Alabama, and the women slaves of the Gee’s Bend plantation of Alabama.
+The

-collection starts in the late 1800’s and early 1900’s, hand stitched quilts designed by these women, provided markers
+collection starts in the late 1800s and early 1900s, hand-stitched quilts designed by these women, provided markers

 for leading blacks from the south to the north.

-Nine Patch Block- Nine-patch quilts children often
+Nine-Patch Block- Nine-patch quilts, children often

 only a handful of basic Nine-Patch blocks with hundreds of cousins.
 And, as